Bowtie8904/BtDatabase/README.md

   #### DatabaseAccess class
-  `DatabaseAccess` is the root class for all databse classes.
+  `DatabaseAccess` is the root class for all database classes.
 If you want to implement an entirely new system on how to handle the database access, then you should extend this class.
 This is only recommended if you really know what is going on inside the library.
 For most cases it will be sufficient to extend `EmbeddedDatabase` or `RemoteDatabase` as they already implement a fully functioning trigger system.

   **EmbeddedDatabase or RemoteDatabase?**